Opleiding 4D biomechanics & performance trainer PRO

 • Highly motivated owners who want to deepen their knowledge

-The training can be followed with or without a horse.
+The course can be taken with or without a horse.

 Practical participants bring their own horse.

-Theory participants participate without a horse and follow all components without a horse and observe the practical aspects.
+Theory participants take part without a horse, follow all sections without a horse, and observe the practical sessions.

 Entry requirements

-• Participating in a Basic Balance day, lessons with a PRO3 instructor or following the online course is strongly recommended to keep up with the pace of the training
+• Participation in a Basic Balance day, classes with a PRO3 instructor, or taking the online course is strongly recommended to keep up with the pace of the training.

 Result after completion

-• Analyzing and guiding horses in training from a biomechanically based perspective
+• Analyzing and guiding horses within training from a biomechanically grounded perspective

-• Contribute responsibly to sustainable training and injury prevention
+• Contribute to sustainable training and injury prevention in a responsible manner

-• Professional collaboration with veterinarians and other specialists
+• Collaborate professionally with veterinarians and other specialists

 Guidance & learning environment

-The training is supervised by veterinarian Karin Leibbrandt, instructor and behavioral trainer Lydia van Oosten, and specialists in posture & seat, hoof-bone balance, and saddles.
+The course is led by veterinarian Karin Leibbrandt, instructor and behavioral trainer Lydia van Oosten, and specialists in posture & seat, hoof-leg balance, and saddles.

-During the course you will have access to an online learning environment with theory, background information and supporting material.
+During the course, you have access to an online learning environment with theory, background information, and supporting material.

 The online learning environment also includes a handy app so you can view it anywhere.

-On the first day of the practical training, you will receive two study books that you will need during the training: Anatomy of the Sport Horse by Gillian Higgins and Successfully Training Your Horse by Drs.
-Karin Leibbrandt.
+On the first practical day, you will receive two textbooks you will need during the course: Anatomy of the Sport Horse by Gillian Higgins and Successfully Training Your Horse by Karin Leibbrandt.

 Diploma

-After successful completion you will receive the diploma: 4D Biomechanics & Performance Trainer PRO 1
+Upon successful completion, you will receive the diploma: 4D Biomechanics & Performance Trainer PRO 1

-Participants without a horse can take the theory exam and will receive a certificate of participation if they pass.
+Participants without a horse can take the theory exam and receive a certificate of participation upon passing.

 Register here as a practical participant with a horse!
-Register here as a theory participant!
+GROUP B Register here as a theory participant!

 Kosten